lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 # Initiative

 Actions within a turn are resolved in order based on an Ability Roll for initiative.
-The game determines which ability is used for initiative.
-For an example, see **[FS3 Core](/fs3/fs3-3/core.html)**.
+The game determines which ability is used for initiative (Alertness by default).
 The number of Successes determines the order of actions, with higher results going first.

 Wound modifiers take effect as soon as they happen, but Knockout rolls (see **Knockout** below) are done at the end.
 This means that a character still gets a chance for a dying gasp even as he’s being taken out.